We developed our growing belief in innovative technologies for struggling farmers as a means to escape poverty by

 Douglas Eads, whose good judgment is matched only by his generosity of time and spirit.
 Mr. Eads is involved in strategic planning and writing.

 Eli Shirk, long-suffering older brother to Rudi, for his help editing website and marketing content and preparing financial documents for accounting and grant proposals.

-Anita Gilodo, a source of quiet and constant encouragement, our debt to her is unpayable.
+Anita Gilodo is a source of quiet and constant encouragement, our debt to her is unpayable.

 Our global volunteers, Cambodian staff, and the BB2C Board of Directors would like to express special appreciation to the Santulli Family Fund for its generous grants.
 Their show of support and confidence in helping us reach our goals has inspired us to work with even more energy and dedication.